modin-project/modin/docs/flow/modin/engines/ray/cudf_on_ray/frame/partition_manager.rst

-cuDFOnRayFrameManager
+cuDFOnRayFramePartitionManager
-"""""""""""""""""""""
+""""""""""""""""""""""""""""""

-This class is the specific implementation of :py:class:`~modin.engines.ray.generic.frame.partition_manager.RayFrameManager`.
+This class is the specific implementation of :py:class:`~modin.engines.ray.generic.frame.partition_manager.GenericRayFramePartitionManager`.
 It serves as an intermediate level between :py:class:`~modin.engines.ray.cudf_on_ray.frame.data.cuDFOnRayFrame` and :py:class:`~modin.engines.ray.cudf_on_ray.frame.partition.cuDFOnRayFramePartition` class.
 This class is responsible for partition manipulation and applying a function to